NamBui43/Finland-Covid-19-Vaccine-Distribution-Analysis/README.md

 ## Data description and problem analysis
 The dataset used for this project can be accessed via 'vaccine-distribution-data.xlsx'.
 The dataset has 12 sub-datasets, including: VaccineType, Manufacturer, VaccineBatch, VaccinationStations, Transportation, StaffMembers, Shifts, Patients, VaccinePatients, Symptoms, and Diagnosis.
 Each sub-dataset contains different information regarding 3 types of vaccines, transportation of vaccine batches, treatment plans, and patient data.

 Firstly, a comprehensive database system is designed and implemented to keep track of all datapoints in the 12 sub-datasets.
-Subsequently, an in-depth analysis was performed on 5 sub-datasets, including StaffMembers, Patients, VaccinePatients, Symptoms, and Diagnosis to uncover important trends and patterns within the Finnish healthcare system.
+Subsequently, an in-depth analysis was performed on 5 sub-datasets, including StaffMembers, Patients, VaccinePatients, Symptoms, and Diagnosis to uncover important insights and patterns within the Finnish healthcare system.

+## Implementation of the database
+To gain clear understanding of each sub-dataset and the relations between them, we first construct an UML model, which can be accessed via 'UML.png'.
+The UML model is then turned into a relational schema, which can be accessed via 'Relational_schema.png'.

+For creating the database, we create 2 files, 'table_creation.sql' and 'table_creation.py', which are located within folder 'code'.
+  - 'table_creation.sql' contains the query for creating the tables in the database.
+Constraints of the tables are also included in this file.
+The tables here are created according the the relational schema created earlier.
+  - 'table_creation.sql' contains the python code to connect to user's PostgreSQL database and execute the file 'table_creation.sql'.
+Users can run this file to create the tables within their databases.

+For populating the database with the data in the dataset, we split the task into several files:
+  - In folder 'data', 'modified_excel_tables.py' handles the data cleaning process and splits each sub_dataset in the dataset into a seperate csv file.
+  - In folder 'code', 'table_creation.py' connects to user's PostgreSQL database and populates the tables in the database with CSV files created by the file 'modified_excel_tables.py' above.
+Users can run this file to populate the database

+## Analysis of the dataset
+10 problems

+ We implemented the database using PostgreSQL instead of SQLite, as PostgreSQL DBMS is widely adopted in real-world projects, and offers broader control over the database